Frequently Asked Questions

-Take up the Late Finish option and you can also stay onboard the boat for the last evening at the marina.
+Take up the Late Departure option and you can also stay onboard the boat for the last evening at the marina.
 You can then disembark at 9.00 am the day after your last sailing day.
 This option is only available on Queen Marie and Southern Man.

-If you take up only one of the Early Board/Late Finish options, the cost is $450.
+If you take up only one of the Early Board/Late Departure options, the cost is $450.
 Should you take up both options, it will be $800.
 If you are in a group this is one of the most cost effective ways to add 2 nights to your stay in Airlie Beach.

 What is a briefing?